RobTillaart/X9C10X/README.md

 Note: multiple devices can be controlled, just by giving them an unique selectPin.
 This behaviour is similar to the SPI select pin.

 - **void setPosition(uint8_t position, bool forced = false)** sets the wiper to a position between 0 and 99.
 The movement is relative to the current (cached) position.
+If forced is set to true, the wiper will be moved to the closest end position and from there moved to the requested position.
-If forced is set to true, the cached position is ignored and the new position will be cached.
+The cached position is ignored and the new position will be cached.
 - **uint8_t getPosition()** returns the current position.
 - **bool incr()** moves one position up (if possible).
 Returns true if moved and false if already at end position.